boonemiller/Ray-Tracer/README.md

 ![alt text](https://raw.githubusercontent.com/boonemiller/Ray-Tracer/master/RayTracer/4lights.bmp)

 This is an example of all the implemented features together.
 4 samples per pixel, 2 directional lights, 1 pointlight, 1 area light (8 light samples), denoised with 60 frames, 5 secondary bounces, ran across 4 threads.

+### Naive multi-threading vs intelligent multi-threading

+On my first iteration of my ray tracer I naively implemented multi-threading as I described above, essentially calculating the color of the pixel by dividing the scene up across the threads and ray tracing one pixel at a time on each thread until the ray died (reached bounce depth).
+This was done recursively by calculating the reflective bounce and calling the intersection tests again.

+However this clearly doesn’t make the best use of the cache with the bvh structure, and a recursive solution is almost certainly slower than an iterative one.
+Ideally we would want to calculate rays that traveling in the same general direction sequentially on the CPU.
+So that we traverse the same parts of the tree and the object and their information will already be in the cache.

+This involves a major design change from my previous recursive ray tracing solution.
+The entire design needed to be changed as well as how the functions interacted with each other.
+To achieve this new design I needed to figure out a way that the threads could interact without having to exit the threads and redistribute the work to the threads through the main thread.
+I achieved this by using pointers to c++ queues, within the thread stuct, that the threads would operate on, and distribute new rays to other threads.
+Each thread would get its own queue to operate on.
+These queues would have a direction associated with them.
+A thread would operate on only one of these queues.
+And when we reflect a ray, we basically look at the ray, and depending on what direction the ray falls into, we push that onto the queue that fits that direction.
+Look at the figure below.

+Each primary ray and its subsequent reflective rays carry the pixel that it corresponds to its color that gets changed at every intersection point.
+At the end we just go though all the rays that have reached their bounce depth and update the frame with the color value.

+The speed up from the recursive to the iterative solution is significant.
+The iterative solution is almost 22X faster than the recursive solution.
+There is also some additional speedup from better use of the cache.
+About 1.1X speedup with ray sorting.